 D. Covenantal View of the Atonement

 It is my opinion that this is the most biblically accurate view.
-It is also the view that has been instrumental in bringing many people to Christ, especially in Moslem environments.
-This is because many cultures understand the concept of inheritance and covenant.
-Therefore, preaching the victory of the kingdom and demonstrations of the power of God through healing, is very easy.
-Also by the grace of God, bringing them to an understanding of their inheritance is very easy.
+It is also the view that has been instrumental in bringing many people to Christ, especially in Muslim environments.
+Because many cultures understand the concept of inheritance and covenant, it is easier for them to accept.
+Therefore, preaching the victory of the kingdom and demonstrations of the power of God through healing is very easy.
+Also, bringing them to understand their inheritance is very easy by God’s grace.

-Covenantal atonement recognises that the atonement primary purpose was to reconcile man to God, so that they may inherit the New Covenant.
-Before we look at Atonement in Detail we need to remember the original intention of God.
+Covenantal atonement recognises that the primary atonement purpose was to reconcile man to God so that they may inherit the New Covenant.
+Before looking at atonement in detail, we need to remember God’s original intention.

-6. Filtering the Atonement through the Original Intention of God
+6. Filtering Covenantal Atonement through the Original Intention of God

 Most people will say that Jesus came into the world to save sinners.
 Although true, that is not the original or main intention of God.
-When we think of atonement we need to come back to the original intention of God as we discussed in Fellowship of the Mystery of His Will:
+When we think of atonement, we need to return to God’s original purpose, as discussed in Original Intention of God.

 Blessed be the God and Father of our Lord Jesus Christ, who has blessed us with every spiritual blessing in the heavenly places in Christ, just as He chose us in Him before the foundation of the world, that we should be holy and without blame before Him in love, having predestined us to adoption as sons by Jesus Christ to Himself, according to the good pleasure of His will,Ephesians 1:3-5

-The main reason that God created mankind was to have sons and daughters.
-And even before mankind sinned, it was always God’s plan to have sons and daughters who would be holy and blameless.
+The main reason that God created humankind was to have sons and daughters.
+And even before humankind sinned, it was always God’s plan to have sons and daughters who would be holy and blameless.

-Furthermore, He wants to have sons and daughters who will enjoy their life on earth as well as their eternal life.
-Once we have grasped this, we will see that there are huge advantages in walking a life without sin- which is possible through the atoning work of Jesus AND walking in the Spirit.
+Furthermore, He wants to have sons and daughters who will enjoy their life on earth and eternal life.
+Once we have grasped this, we will see that there are considerable advantages in walking a life without sin- which is possible through the atoning work of Jesus AND walking in the Spirit.

 …and I will be their God, and they shall be My people.Hebrews 8:10,13